uit-no-old/incoming/doc/installation.md

 If you want to deploy and run everything including the examples automatically with Ansible, skip this section.

-The example web apps run on a machine that shares a filesystem with the Incoming!! server.
+The example web apps can run on a machine that shares a filesystem with the Incoming!! server.
 The directory in which the Incoming!! server stores uploads must have the same name on both machines.
 The example app and Incoming!! server must also be able to talk to each other directly.
+(All of this is given if you run both Incoming!! and examples on the same machine.)

 On the machine you run the example app(s) on, you need Python 2 and pip.
 We recommend virtualenv (get it with "sudo pip install virtualenv"), but it's not necessary.
 In the following, we describe the install with virtualenv.